iurrutia/legendary-bassoon/README.md

 Please note: I have made the description of the problem and solution purposely vague to make this notebook difficult to search for.

-This repo has has code that solves different aspects of vehicle routing problems.
+This repo has code that solves different aspects of vehicle routing problem variations.

 Part 1:
 The first is an implementation of an optimization problems that addresses vehicle scheduling within each cluster.